-The following table sets forth the name and residence of each director and executive officer of the Corporation, as well as such individual's position with the Corporation, period of service as a director and/or officer (as applicable), and principal occupation(s) within the five preceding years.
+The following table sets forth the name and residence of each director and executive officer of the Corporation, as well as such individual's position with the Corporation, period of service as a director (if applicable), and principal occupation(s) within the five preceding years.
 Each of the directors of the Corporation will hold office until the close of the next annual meeting of shareholders or until the director's successor is elected or appointed.

-Name, Province and Position(s) Date of Country of with Appointment Residence Corporation as Director Principal Occupation(s) for Five Preceding Years John Burzynski President and February 2010 Currently, President and CEO of the Corporation Ontario, Canada Chief since August 2015 and Senior Vice President, New Executive Business Development of Osisko Gold Royalties Ltd Officer since June 2014; formerly, Vice President, Corporate ("CEO") and Development, Osisko Mining Corporation.
-Director Jose Vizquerra Senior Vice December 2011 Currently, Senior Vice President and COO of the Ontario, Canada President and Corporation; formerly, President and CEO of the Chief Corporation; President and CEO of Oban Exploration Operations Limited; Head of Project Evaluations, Cia. de Minas Officer Buenaventura S.A.A; Exploration Geologist, (" COO ") and Goldcorp Canada Ltd. Director Blair Zaritsky Chief Currently, CFO of the Corporation; formerly CFO of Ontario, Canada Financial Oban Exploration Limited; Corporate Controller, Officer INV Metals Inc.; Senior Manager, Smith Nixon LLP. ("CFO") and Corporate Secretary Gernot Wober Vice Currently, Vice President, Exploration of the Ontario, Canada President, Corporation; formerly, Vice President, Exploration of Exploration Oban Exploration Limited; Director of Site Operations, Pebble Limited Partnership.
-Sean Roosen (2)(5)(7) Co-Chairman August 2015 Currently, Chair and CEO, Osisko Gold Royalties Québec, Canada - Ltd; formerly, President and CEO, Osisko Mining Corporation.
-Ned Goodman (5)(6)(7) Co-Chairman August 2015 Founder and formerly, President and CEO, Dundee Ontario, Canada Corporation.
+Name, Province and Country of Residence Position(s) with Corporation Date of Appointment as Director Principal Occupation(s) for Five Preceding Years John Burzynski Ontario, Canada President and Chief Executive Officer ("CEO") and Director February 2010 Currently, President and CEO of the Corporation since August 2015 and Senior Vice President, New Business Development of Osisko Gold Royalties Ltd since June 2014; formerly, Vice President, Corporate Development, Osisko Mining Corporation.
+Blair Zaritsky Ontario, Canada Chief Financial Officer (" CFO ") and Corporate Secretary Currently, CFO of the Corporation; formerly CFO of Oban Exploration Limited; Corporate Controller, INV Metals Inc.; Senior Manager, Smith Nixon LLP.
+Jose Vizquerra (1) Ontario, Canada Executive Vice President of Strategic Development December 2011 Currently, Executive Vice President of Strategic Development of the Corporation; formerly Senior Vice President and COO of the Corporation and, prior to that, President and CEO of the Corporation; prior to joining the Corporation, President and CEO of Oban Exploration Limited; Head of Project Evaluations, Cia. de Minas Buenaventura S.A.A; Exploration Geologist, Goldcorp Canada Ltd. Robert Wares (2)(3) Québec, Canada Executive Vice President of Exploration and Resource Development and Director January 2013 Currently, Executive Vice President of Exploration and Resource Development of the Corporation; formerly Chief Geologist, Osisko Gold Royalties Ltd; President and Director, Ordre des Géologues du Québec; President and CEO, NioGold Mining Corporation; Senior Vice President, Exploration and Resource Development, Osisko Mining Corporation.
+John Hayes (4) Ontario, Canada Senior Vice President of Corporate Development Currently, Senior Vice President of Corporate Development of the Corporation; formerly Managing Director and mining analyst of BMO Capital Markets.
+Gernot Wober Ontario, Canada Vice President, Exploration Currently, Vice President of Exploration of the Corporation; formerly, Vice President, Exploration of Oban Exploration Limited; Director of Site Operations, Pebble Limited Partnership.
+Don Njegovan (10) Ontario, Canada Vice President of New Business Development Currently, Vice President of New Business Development of the Corporation; formally, Managing Director of Scotiabank Global Mining.
+Mathieu Savard (5) Québec, Canada Vice President of Exploration for Quebec Currently, Vice President of Exploration for Quebec of the Corporation; formerly, Chief Geologist at Osisko Exploration James Bay Ltd. for their activities